 \subsection{Field theory}

-Gauge theories in 3d allow for a supersymmetric Chern-Simons term, with suitably quantised Chern-Simons level $\kappa$, that preserve $\Ncal=3$ supersymmetry \cite{Gaiotto:2007qi}.
+Gauge theories in 3d allow for a supersymmetric Chern--Simons term, with suitably quantised Chern--Simons level $\kappa$, that preserve $\Ncal=3$ supersymmetry \cite{Gaiotto:2007qi}.
 Starting from an 3d $\Ncal=4$ Lagrangian $G$ gauge theory with a $\Ncal=4$ $G$ vector multiplet and hypermultiplets in a representation of $G$, the $\Ncal=4$ action is complemented by a CS-action for the 3d $\Ncal=2$ vector multiplet plus a superpotential type term $\sim \kappa \Tr[\Phi^2]$ for the adjoint $\Ncal=2$ chiral multiplet $\Phi$ inside the $\Ncal=4$ vector.
 The included CS terms generate masses for the vector multiplet fields; hence, the vector multiplet fermions and scalar can be integrated out as auxiliary fields at low energies.
-This results in a pure Chern-Simons theory with a new quartic superpotential for the hypermultiplets.
+This results in a pure Chern--Simons theory with a new quartic superpotential for the hypermultiplets.

 Starting from this, the manifest $\Ncal=3$ supersymmetry can enhance to $\Ncal=4$ at the conformal fixed point if the CS-levels and the matter content are suitably chosen, as first observed in \cite{Gaiotto:2008sd,Hosomichi:2008jd} and recently discussed, for example, in \cite{Assel:2022row,Comi:2023lfm}.